bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 Choosing sensible priors for these parameters is not straightforward, so we will select priors which are relatively unrestrictive.
 For the birth and death rates, we will use **exponential** priors with a mean of 1.0; this places more probability on small rates, but still permits rates which are towards the higher end of those estimated from living animals and plants {% cite HenaoDiaz2019 --file Tutorial-Template/master-refs.bib %}.
 For the sampling rate, we will also choose an exponential prior, this time with a mean of 0.2.

 On the **initial =** buttons you will see two sets of square brackets.
-The first indicates what the starting value for that parameter will be, meaning its value in the first iteration of your chain.
-We need to alter our initialisation values to ensure that they sit within our prior distributions.
+The first indicates what the starting value for that parameter will be; we need to alter our initialisation values to ensure that they sit within our prior distributions.
 The second contains two values which denote the limits of the range of values that our parameters are permitted to take, which are also important to consider carefully.
-Priors influence the probability of certain values being tested in your chain, but values which are improbable under your prior can still be selected if the signal in your data is strong enough; setting this range provides hard limits to your parameter values regardless of your priors.
+Priors influence the probability of certain values being tested in your chain, but values which are improbable under your prior can still be selected if the signal in your data is strong enough.
+Setting this range provides hard limits to your parameter values regardless of your priors.
 Our parameters are all rates, expressed per branch per million years, so the full set of values they can take ranges between 0.0 and infinity.

 This is also the point where we express how many sections (here called **dimensions**) we want in our **piecewise constant** rates.
 Our rates will be assumed to be constant within these sections, but will be permitted to change at the break points between them.
-To keep our analysis simple (in the hope of a timely convergence!), we are going to give our rates **four** dimensions, corresponding to the major geological intervals spanned by the phylogeny: the Triassic, Jurassic, Early Cretaceous and Late Cretaceous.
+Similar to the exponential coalescent model, we are going to give our rates **four** dimensions, corresponding to the Triassic, Jurassic, Early Cretaceous and Late Cretaceous.

 >Change the **birth rate** prior from a uniform distribution to an exponential.
 Using the drop-down arrow on the left, check that the **mean** is set to 1.0.
 Click on the **initial =** button and change the **initialisation value** to 1.0.
 Check that the lower value is 0.0 and the upper value is `Infinity`.
 Change the **Dimension** to 4.
 Repeat these four steps for the **death rate** prior.
 >